 Mapping tool tracks coronavirus outbreak in real time

-The Johns Hopkins Center for Systems Science and Engineering has built and is regularly updating an online dashboard for tracking the worldwide spread of the coronavirus outbreak that began in the Chinese city of Wuhan.
+The Johns Hopkins Center for Systems Science and Engineering has built and is regularly updating an online dashboard for tracking the worldwide spread of the coronavirus outbreak.

 Lauren Gardner, an associate professor of civil and systems engineering and CSSE’s co-director, spearheaded the effort to launch the mapping website on Wednesday.
 The site displays statistics about deaths and confirmed cases of coronavirus, or 2019-nCoV, across a worldwide map.
 It also allows visitors to download the data for free.